instantOS/instantos.github.io/docs/wmsettings.md

 # Customizing instantWM

-instantWM is customized through ~/.
-Xresources
+instantWM is customized through ~/.Xresources

 The syntax for changing a parameter value is the following